Cosmology from UNIONS weak lensing profiles of galaxy clusters: Results

 \subsubsection{Truncation radius}

-As pointed out in \cite{Diemer24}, the truncation parameter $r_{\rm t}$ of the density profile model in Eq.\;(\ref{eq:rho_model}) could provide a more robust tracer of the accretion history of clusters than the steepest slope of the density profile.
-The relationship between the point of steepest slope, $r_{\rm steep}$, and the splashback radius is not straightforward.
-Furthermore, the inferred value of $r_{\rm steep}$ is very sensitive to the fitting function/algorithm used \citep{Diemer3_Halo}, whereas $r_t$ is shown to be a more stable indicator of accretion rate \citep{Diemer24}.
+As pointed out in \cite{Diemer25}, the truncation parameter $r_{\rm t}$ of the density profile model in Eq.\;(\ref{eq:rho_model}) could provide a more robust tracer of the accretion history of clusters than the steepest slope of the density profile.
+Furthermore, the inferred value of the point of steepest gradient is very sensitive to the fitting function/algorithm used \citep{Diemer3_Halo}, whereas $r_t$ is shown to be a more stable indicator of accretion rate \citep{Diemer25}.
 Fig.\;\ref{fig:rsp-rt} shows the relationship between the inferred splashback radius and the truncation radius.
-For SPIDERS, uncertainty in the truncation radius is smaller than uncertainty in the splashback radius by a factor of two, and for DLIS high it is smaller by $\sim\!0.2\,$cMpc$/h$.